gireeshp/fitness_challenge/README.md

 * See all challenges they are participating in and their current rank
 * Create new challenge and choose the measure type - #Steps or Calories Burned.
 * Invite friends to the challenge using their email id
+* Sync their health data from Apple Health/Google fit
 * Open a challenge and see the leaderboard of all users

 <!-- 'Made with Appwrite' badge -->
 <a href="https://appwrite.io/">